openfoodfacts/openfoodfacts-ai/articles/duckdb_off/README.md

 [**DuckDB**](https://duckdb.org/) is an open-source project developed to analyze and process large amounts of data using a feature-rich SQL language.

-For years, [Apache Spark](https://spark.apache.org/) have been the most used tool for handling large-scale datasets.
+For years, [Apache Spark](https://spark.apache.org/) has been the most used tool for handling large-scale datasets.
 However, its complexity and setup requirements can be seen as *overkill* for mid-sized data (10 to 100GB).

 Similarly, **SQL** is one of the oldest and most widely used languages for database communication.
 Yet, it often needs external database infrastructure such as [PostGreSQL](https://www.postgresql.org/) or [MySQL](https://www.mysql.com/), which can be overly complex for analyzing simpler data formats like Parquet or CSV.